audy/memelicious/readme.md

 # Memetron 5000

-An attempt to replace Reddit w/ regular expressions:
+An attempt to replace Reddit w/ regular expressions.

+Similar, but not related to, http://meme.nbcr.net/meme/

 ```ruby
 @memes = {